-When the Simpsons arrive in Alaska, the border guard gives them $1000 in exchange for the mining of Alaska's natural resources.
-In fact, this actually happens, though a citizen has to reside there for at least 12 months first.
-The Alaska Permanent Fund which is funded by oil production and revenue from other sources pays out an annual dividend to every eligible Alaskan resident.
-When it began in 1982, Alaskans were paid $1000.
+(at around 47 mins) When the Simpsons arrive in Alaska, the border guard gives them $1,000 in exchange for the mining of Alaska's natural resources.
+This actually happens in real life, though a citizen has to reside there for at least twelve months first.
+The Alaska Permanent Fund, which is funded by oil production and revenue from other sources, pays out an annual dividend to every eligible Alaskan resident.
+When it began in 1982, Alaskans were paid $1,000.
 The amount varies from year to year based on the growth of the fund.

-Homer likes to pretend his pet pig is Spider-Man.
+(at around 18 minutes) Homer likes to pretend his pet pig is Spider-Man.
 Marvel Comics actually published a comic book series about a pig version of Spider-Man in the early 1980s.
-It was called 'Peter Porker, the Spectacular Spider-Ham' and featured animal versions of other Marvel Comics characters.
+It was called "Peter Porker, the Spectacular Spider-Ham" and featured animal versions of other Marvel Comics characters.

-For the entire month of July 2007, as part of a campaign to hype the July 27th opening of the movie, 12 "7-Elevens" stores all over North America changed their names to Kwik-E-Marts, and begun selling products like Buzz Cola, KrustyO's cereal, Radioactive Man comics, and Squishees - including WooHoo!
+For the entire month of July 2007, as part of a campaign to hype the July 27th opening of the movie, twelve "7-Eleven" stores all over North America changed their names to Kwik-E-Marts, and begun selling products like Buzz Cola, KrustyO's cereal, Radioactive Man comics, and Squishees, including WooHoo!
 Blue Vanilla flavor.
-One store in Burbank, CA reported selling over 57,000 sprinkled donuts matching the one featured in the movie poster.
-Only 1 of the 12 locations was in Canada - located in Coquitlam, British Columbia (a suburb near Vancouver).
+One store in Burbank, California reported selling over 57,000 sprinkled donuts matching the one featured in the movie poster.
+Only one of the twelve locations was in Canada, located in Coquitlam, British Columbia (a suburb near Vancouver).

-Release prints were delivered to theaters with the fake title "Yellow Harvest".
+Release prints were delivered to theaters with the fake title "Yellow Harvest."
 This was also used as a fake working title.
-It references "Blue Harvest", the fake working title of Star Wars: Return of the Jedi (1983).
+It references "Blue Harvest," the fake working title of Star Wars: Episode VI - Return of the Jedi (1983).

-'Spiderpig' by Hans Zimmer reached #3 after climbing from the 20s in the Irish Music Charts.
-At just over a minute it is the shortest track ever to make it in to the Irish Music Charts.
-In the UK it got as far as the Top 20.
+"Spiderpig" by Hans Zimmer reached number three after climbing from the 20s in the Irish Music Charts.
+At just over a minute, it is the shortest track ever to make it in to the Irish Music Charts.
+In the U.K., it got as far as the Top 20.

-The Simpson's movie debuted in Springfield, Vermont on 21st July 2007.
-20th Century Fox held a contest to select 1 of 16 possible Springfields (spanning from Oregon to Nebraska to Massachusetts) to decide which city would host the premiere.
+The Simpson Movie (2007) debuted in Springfield, Vermont on July 21, 2007.
+20th Century Fox held a contest to select one of sixteen possible Springfields (spanning nationwide) to decide which city would host the premiere.
 Springfield, Vermont won, just beating out Springfield, Illinois.

 Although Julie Kavner is credited for providing the voices of Marge, Patty and Selma, only Marge has a speaking role in the final film.
 In addition, Marcia Wallace is credited as Mrs. Krabappel, but she has no dialogue.
 A scene with Patty, Selma and Mrs. Krabappel speaking can be seen as a deleted scene on the DVD.